 Many of the perennials listed in the Shrubs and Perennials table, such as dwarf white or blue agapanthus, or dietes or wild garlic (tulbaghia) can also be used as ground covers.

 The most common form of groundcovers are grasses.
-These can be planted under shrubs or trees or alongside in a `grassy’ area.
-Other than the grasses used for lawn (Kikuyu etc..) there are a range of attractive grasses such as the liriope muscari variagata, the dwarf mondo, the acorus gold, and the hen and chicken (variegated) that can be used as ground overs.
+These can be planted under shrubs or trees, or alongside in a `grassy’ area.
+Other than the grasses used for lawns (like Kikuyu), there is a range of attractive grasses, such as the liriope muscari variagata, the dwarf mondo, the acorus gold, and the hen and chicken (variegated) that can be used as ground covers.
 See Groundcovers and Grasses for a full list and the growing conditions of each grass.